Patchouli-M/SequencingCancerFinder/README.md

 ---

-Regarding the test data, please refer to the "Data availability" section of the [article](https://www.nature.com/articles/s41467-024-46413-6).
+Regarding the data (train, val and test), please refer to the "Data availability" and "Methods" section of the [article](https://www.nature.com/articles/s41467-024-46413-6).
 The “Data Availability” section of the article provides a detailed description of the test data, including Cell line data, Peripheral Blood Mononuclear Cells (PBMC) data, and other data from patients.
 The corresponding test results are presented in Figure 3b.
-The sample data in previous versions is also from the “Data Availability” section.
+The sample test data in previous versions is also from the “Data Availability” section.

 ---